shsachdev/ls120/twenty_one_logic.md

   - The dealer must hit until his cards add up to at least 17.
   - If he busts, the player wins.
 If both player and dealer stays, then the highest total wins.
   - If both totals are equal, then it's a tie, and nobody wins.

+Let's write down the nouns and verbs.

+Nouns: card, player, dealer, participant, deck, game, total
+Verbs: deal, hit, stay, busts

+Player
+  - hit
+  - stay
+  - busted?
+  - total

+Dealer
+  - hit
+  - stay
+  - busted?
+  - total
+  - deal (should this be here, or in Deck?)
+Participant
+Deck
+  - deal (should this be here, or in Dealer?)
+Card
+Game
+- start